WoundReference improves clinical decisions

 • Wound healing will take place more rapidly if the wound is free of /debris and devitalized tissue; mechanical debridement can be performed as needed during dressing changes to remove sessile tissue, but more invasive excisional debridement may need to be performed for more adherent slough or eschar

-6. Cleanse wound and periwound per orders or facility protocol.
+6. Cleanse wound and periwound per orders or organizational protocol.

 • Ensure cleansing agent utilized is proven non-cytotoxic to healthy tissue